Atandashafau016/alx-low_level_programming/0x15-file_io/README.md

-file input and output project
+file input and output task